xlegend1024/az-secu-wrkshp/6.EncryptDB/Readme.md

 	![encrypt](./images/6.10.png)

-## Backup a key from Azure Key Vault to your computer
+## Backup a key from Azure Key Vault

 1. Go to your Azure Key Vault